 From the pagoda you can see the city, Shinkansen train tracks and Seto Inland Sea.
 The Buddhist temple, Masahiro, is nearby.

 Once you’ve explored the shrine, climb Mount Misen – it takes about two hours to reach the summit.
+At the bottom you'll be surrounded by curious, friendly deer, while at the top you're likely to see monkeys, as well as views of surrounding islands.
 You can walk back down or return by cable car.

 Love travel quizzes, events and competitions?
 Then sign up today for free so you don’t miss out!